cloudify-cosmo/docs.getcloudify.org/content/plugins/aws.md

 ---
 {{% gsSummary %}} {{% /gsSummary %}}

-The AWS plugin allows users to use Cloudify to manage cloud resources on AWS.
+The AWS plugin enables you to use Cloudify to manage cloud resources on AWS.
 See below for currently supported resource types.

+{{% gsNote title="Note" %}}
-Be aware that some services and resources vary in availability between regions and accounts.
+Some services and resources vary in availability between regions and accounts.
+{{% /gsNote %}}

-For more information about the library, please refer [here](http://boto.readthedocs.org/en/latest/index.html).
+For information about the library, [click here](http://boto.readthedocs.org/en/latest/index.html).

 # Plugin Requirements